ADL Cars: Complete Guide, Models & Reliability (2026)

 ADL, or Alexander Dennis Limited, is a prominent manufacturer in the UK automotive sector, specialising in the production of buses and coaches.
-With a total of 109 vehicles registered, ADL has established itself as a key player in the public transport industry, particularly known for its...
+With a total of 179 vehicles registered, ADL has established itself as a key player in the public transport industry, particularly in Great Britain.

 Introduction and Brand Overview

 ADL, or Alexander Dennis Limited, is a prominent manufacturer in the UK automotive sector, specialising in the production of buses and coaches.
-With a total of 109 vehicles registered, ADL has established itself as a key player in the public transport industry, particularly known for its innovative designs and commitment to sustainability.
+With a total of 179 vehicles registered, ADL has established itself as a key player in the public transport industry, particularly in Great Britain.

-The brand's most popular model is the ENVIRO 400, with an impressive count of 84 units, followed by the ENVIRO 200 and ENVIRO 400 (CF), each with 8 units.
-Other models, such as the Envrio 200 and ADL ENVIRO 400, contribute to the diverse range of vehicles offered by the manufacturer.
+The brand's most popular models include the ENVIRO 400, which accounts for 137 of the total vehicles, followed by the ENVIRO 200 with 16 units, and the ENVIRO 400 (CF) with 13 units.
+Other models such as the E400 and Envrio 200 have also contributed to the brand's diverse portfolio.

-ADL's vehicles span various model years, with the latest registrations including 10 from 2024 and 11 from 2023.
-The brand has maintained a strong presence in the market, with a total of 598 MOT tests conducted, achieving an impressive average pass rate of 99.2%.
+ADL's vehicles span several model years, with the latest registrations including 20 from 2024 and 19 from 2023.
+The brand has maintained a strong presence over the years, with a total of 947 MOT tests conducted, achieving an impressive average pass rate of 98.9%.
 This statistic underscores the reliability and quality of ADL vehicles.

 Popular ADL Models